 Considering all the factors, here is my take on Paging vs Progressive loading:

 1. If the user experience and user engagement is your topmost priority, go with Infinite Scrolling else stick to Pagination.

 2. If you have limited content on your website that a user can reach the endpoint after a certain time, prefer Infinite Scrolling.
 Pagination would make sense if you have wide content.

-In the end, it is totally your call depending on your business and requirements.
-None of them is bad, both are effective in producing quality results.
-Keep doing the A/B testing at regular intervals and figure out the most effective one.
+In the end, it is your call depending on your business and requirements.
+Both Paginare effective in producing quality results.
+Keep doing A/B testing at regular intervals and figure out the most effective one.

-If you are thinking to implement the Infinite Scroll feature on your website, consider our Infinite Scroll module.
+If you are thinking to implement the Infinite Scroll feature on your website, check out our Infinite Scroll module.